kegepet/mailto-fairy/README.md

 A small script for dynamically writing out mailto links on any page, (somewhat) safe from email harvesting bots.

 ## How It Works
 All elements on the page with a `data-mailto-fairy` attribute will be replaced with a newly created anchor element.
 All attributes of the original source element apart from `data-mailto-fairy`, as well as any custom ones, will be preserved in the newly created anchor.
-All children of the source element will also be preserved in the newly created anchor element.
+All children of the source element will also be preserved.

 You may have as many calls to **mailto-fairy** on the page as you wish, and each may have different information.